 Alternatively, you could use a card that offers cashback on every purchase.
 After you’ve accumulated a significant amount of cashback, apply it to purchases where you’re sourcing items to sell on eBay.

 You’ll achieve a much higher profit on products purchased with points than you will on products purchased normally.

 Hack #3: Maximize Discounts At Thrift Stores

-Thrift stores are a great place to find deals on items which you can later sell on eBay.
+Thrift stores are a great place to find deals on items which you can later sell on eBay (know as retail arbitrage).
 It’s not uncommon to find something selling for an incredibly low price that you can sell for 10x the profit.

 But don’t be content with the every day good deals.

 Most thrift stores have specific days when they discount items even more than normal.
 For example, most Goodwill stores offer steep discounts on different types of items on different days of the week.
 Take advantage of these days.